 - 21.1.
-Attendance, absence and exclusions are closely monitored.
+Attendance, absence and exclusions and transfers to other schools, especially outside the county are closely monitored.
 A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation. - 21.2.
 The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities and Surrey County Council's Safeguarding Children Missing Education Policy 2017 - 21.3.
 Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.